ARM-software/acle/main/acle.md

 If a feature depends on another feature as defined by the table below then:

 * the depended-on feature *need not* be specified in the attribute,
-* the depended-on feature *may* be specified in the attribute.
+* the depended-on feature *may* be specified in the attribute,
+* the depended-on feature *must* be of lower priority.

 These dependencies are taken into account transitively when selecting the most appropriate version of a function (see section [Selection](#selection)).